langflow-ai/langflow/README.md

 ![LangFlow Logo](https://github.com/logspace-ai/langflow/blob/main/img/llm_simple_flow.png)

-LangFlow is a UI for [LangChain](https://github.com/hwchase17/langchain), designed with [react-flow](https://github.com/wbkd/react-flow) to provide an effortless way to experiment and prototype flows with the drag-and-drop and chat interfaces.
+LangFlow is a GUI for [LangChain](https://github.com/hwchase17/langchain), designed with [react-flow](https://github.com/wbkd/react-flow) to provide an effortless way to experiment and prototype flows with drag-and-drop components and a chat box.

 ## 📦 Installation